chaofengc/IQA-PyTorch/README.md

 ## Benchmark Performances and Model Zoo

-Please refer to the [results calibration](./ResultsCalibra/ResultsCalibra.md) to verify the correctness of imported codes and model weights, and the python implementations compared with original matlab scripts.
+Please refer to the [results calibration](./ResultsCalibra/ResultsCalibra.md) to verify the correctness of the python implementations compared with official scripts in matlab or python.

 Here is an example script to get performance benchmark on different datasets:
 ```
 python benchmark_results.py -opt options/benchmark_test.yml
 ```
-And refer to [benchmark results](tests/benchmark_results.csv) for results.
+Please refer to [benchmark results](tests/benchmark_results.csv) for results.

 ### Performances of the retrained deep learning models